-We will also have a quick example of how to apply ARIA to an existing DHTML control.
-Fortunately, ARIA markup can be added to existing sites without changing the behavior for mainstream users.
-This greatly reduces the cost of modifying and testing the website or application.
+Another case where ARIA can be quite useful is in adding accessibility features to existing websites and web applications that are built with HTML.
+ARIA markup can be added without changing the behavior for mainstream users, greatly reducing the cost of modifying and testing the website or application.

-ARIA leverages the existing tabindex property from HTML and extends its use.
-In HTML 4.0 tabindex could only be set for a few elements and could only have positive values.
+ARIA takes the existing tabindex property from HTML and extends its use.
+In HTML, tabindex could be set only for a few elements and could have only positive values.
 ARIA extends this to allow any visible element to be assigned a tabindex.
-It also allows for the value -1 to be set which takes the element out of the tab order altogether while still allowing programmatic focus.
+It also allows for the value -1 to be set, which takes the element out of the tab order altogether while still allowing programmatic focus.

-Together, this allows us to create better navigation experiences for the user.
-Consider, for example, the case of a complex drop menu, where each top level menu item contains dozens of.
-Having to tab through every child menu item is tedious and time-consuming for keyboard users.
-We can avoid this by setting the tabindex of these children to -1, making the tab order only include the menu titles.
-We can use arrow keys or other common navigation paradigms to work with the child menu items, using the aria-expanded or aria-haspopup properties, together with menu role to communicate this functionality to AT.
+You can avoid this by setting the tabindex of these children to -1, making the tab order include only the menu titles.
+You can also use arrow keys or other common navigation paradigms to work with the child menu items, using the aria-expanded or aria-haspopup properties, together with the ARIA menu role to communicate this functionality to assistive technology.

-This has many accessibility problems: no keyboard focus, no keyboard interaction, MSAA role is graphic and the name is null, which many screen-readers will read as the fully-qualified URL of the image.
-A keyboard user will not be able to focus on or invoke this control, and AT users will have no indication of what the control does.
-Using ARIA we can correct for these issues:
+This approach has many accessibility problems.
+There is no keyboard focus, there is no keyboard interaction, the Microsoft Active Accessibility role is graphic, and the name is null, which many screen readers read as the fully qualified URL.
+A keyboard user cannot focus on or invoke this control, and assistive technology users have no indication of what the control does.
+You can correct for these issues by using ARIA.

 <img tabindex=0 onkeypress="doSomething();" role="button" alt="Do Something" src="mybutton.gif" onclick="doSomething();"/>

-We address the keyboard issues by adding tabindex and keyPress attributes.
-Now the button is able to be invoked, but to assistive technologies (AT) it still seems to be merely an image with no name.
-The role attribute is the answer here; it assigns an ARIA role to the control which gets mapped to MSAA role and UIA control type, with the value of the @alt attribute (sometimes called “alt text”) as its name.
-Now AT users will be presented with a button named “Do Something” and they will be able to invoke or ‘press’ the button.
+You can address the keyboard issues by adding the tabindex attribute and onkeypress event handler.
+Now the button is able to be invoked, but to assistive technology it still seems to be merely an image with no name.
+The role attribute is the answer here.

-Native HTML semantics should be used where possible, e.g. <button> in this case.
-So ARIA would be inappropriate in a case a simple as this.
-The following examples will be more complex, but build on this simple concept to illustrate the use of ARIA to document complex user interfaces that are not natively supported in HTML.
+Use native HTML semantics where possible, for example, button in this case.
+So ARIA are not appropriate in a case as simple as this.
+The following examples are more complex, but built on this simple concept to show how you to use ARIA to document complex user interfaces that are not natively supported in HTML.